chiragnahata/REAL-TIME-CHAT-APPLICATION/README.md

 └── package.json       # Project dependencies
 ```

-## 🧪 Demo Account

-You can use the following credentials to test the application:

-- **Email**: chiragnahata05@gmail.com
-- **Password**: Chirag@2005

-Or create your own account to test the multi-user functionality.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.